Equity, Diversity and Inclusion

 We know people need food banks when they don’t have enough money for the basics.
 And we know that the way our society works right now means most people having to resort to the support of food banks are already more likely to face barriers that can make it harder to afford the basics.
 Things like discrimination and health inequality can create some of those barriers for people with protected characteristics like race, disability and gender.

-Our State of Hunger research shows us how those structural inequalities play themselves out:
+Our Hunger in the UK research shows us how those structural inequalities play themselves out:

 We also know people aren’t one thing.
 No one is solely their ethnicity, gender, sexual orientation or disability.
 These things come together and intersect, and our society has – often invisible – structures which limit people in different ways depending on how these characteristics come together.

 And it’s why meaningful diversity and inclusion work is core to our mission of ending the need for food banks.

 We’ve implemented an online recruitment platform that removes unconscious bias from our recruitment processes

 We’re supporting our managers to be diversity-confident in how they recruit

 We’re identifying gaps in our teams and what we need to do to address them